-Animal, bird, and vegetation identification, and their importance in the ecosystem.
+Animal, bird, and insect identification (game, non-game), and their importance in the ecosystem.
+Includes a review of wildlife behavior.
 Two lecture and two laboratory hours per week.
 Prerequisite: None.
 Lab Fee: \$24

 WMGT 1315 - Wildlife Outdoor Recreation & Management - 3 sem. hrs.
 (3-0-0)